...

 Detailed Comparison of Aluminum Grades for CNC Machining

 In order to discern the most suitable aluminum grade for your CNC machining project, you need to evaluate each grade’s specific attributes.
-This comparison can be simplified through the following table that highlights the key properties of some commonly used grades:
+This comparison can be simplified through the following table that highlights the key aluminum applications and properties of some commonly used grades:

 The following tabular representation helps to visualize the comparative performance of each grade in a CNC machining environment.